 How We Use and Share Non-Personally Identifiable Information

-Use: We may use and disclose non-personally identifiable information for any number of reasons and with any number of third parties, including in order to monitor and analyze use of the Site and our services and for the Site’s technical administration, to diagnose or fix technology problems reported by our Users or engineers that are associated with certain IP addresses, to increase our Site’s functionality and user-friendliness, to better tailor it to your needs, to generate and derive useful data and information concerning the interests, characteristics and website use behavior of our users, to verify that visitors to the Site meet the criteria required to process their requests, and to automatically update the Disqus application on your system and related devices.
+Use: We may use and disclose Non-Personally Identifiable Information and User Content (which, depending on what you have chosen to include in such User Content, may directly or indirectly identify you) for any number of reasons and with any number of third parties, including without limitation: in order to monitor and analyze use of the Service and for the Service’s technical administration; to diagnose or fix technology problems reported by our Users or engineers that are associated with certain IP addresses; to increase our Service’s functionality and user-friendliness; to better tailor it to your needs; to generate and derive useful data and information concerning the interests, characteristics and website use behavior of our users, including for our or third party advertising purposes; to verify that visitors to and users of the Service meet the criteria required to process their requests; and to automatically update the Disqus application on your system and related devices.

-Sharing: We may share Non-Personally Identifiable Information, including information obtained through tools such as cookies, log files, device identifiers, location data and clear gifs (such as anonymous usage data, referring/exit pages and URLs, platform types, number of clicks, etc.): (i) in any manner permitted for Personally Identifiable Information; and (ii) with our third-party business partners for the purposes described in the section above.
-We may also aggregate or otherwise strip data of all personally identifying characteristics and may share that aggregated, anonymized data with third parties.
+Sharing: We may share Non-Personally Identifiable Information and User Content (which, depending on what you have chosen to include in such User Content, may directly or indirectly identify you), including information obtained through tools such as cookies, log files, device identifiers, location data and clear gifs (such as usage data, comments and replies, referring/exit pages and URLs, platform types, number of clicks, etc.): (i) in any manner permitted for Personally Identifiable Information; (ii) with our third-party business partners for use in advertising targeting; (iii) for the purposes described in the section above.
+We may also aggregate or otherwise strip data of all personally identifying characteristics and may share that aggregated, anonymous data with third parties.

 Ads on Disqus